 These women would need to regularly check that their implants were not leaking or have ruptured and it would also mean getting them replaced within the specified time.
 They would also really need to gauge their health and see how they feel as time goes on.

-Please check out Susan’s experience that really turned into an utter nightmare for her, which is still affecting her health today.
-Below is a picture of her implants that she had recently removed.
+Please check out Susan’s nightmarish experience, which is still affecting her health today.
+Below is a picture of her recently-removed implants.

 We’ve got to somehow stop our children and teens from becoming narcissistic and obsessed with beauty.
 We need people to see what breasts are really for, and that is for feeding children.
 They have become so sexualized that we have collectively forgotten their purpose.